Invisalign IPR (Stripping): A Guide for Patients in New York

 Conclusion: A Precise Tool for a Perfect Result

 Far from being an aggressive procedure, IPR is a modern, precise, and conservative orthodontic technique.
-It is one of the tools that allows Invisalign treatment to achieve an optimal level of finish and aesthetic perfection while avoiding more invasive solutions.
-If your provider recommends it, it is to ensure the best possible outcome for your smile.
+It is one of the key tools that allows your Invisalign treatment to achieve an optimal level of finish, stability, and aesthetic perfection, often while avoiding more invasive solutions.
+If your orthodontist recommends it, it is to ensure the best possible outcome for your smile.
+This procedure is typically included in the overall cost of your Invisalign treatment package.

 Find a certified Invisalign provider near you using our interactive map of orthodontists in the US.